The scariest thing about Halloween? The sugar.

 Our nutrition and fitness expert, Kathleen Ruggeri, reminds us that enjoying holiday festivities doesn't have to be a setback as long as you are making thoughtful choices:

-• Alcohol will deliver sugar to your bloodstream faster than Amazon Prime will deliver your last-minute gifts.
-But for special occasions, it's hard to skip on the cocktails.
+Alcohol will deliver sugar to your bloodstream faster than Amazon Prime will deliver your last-minute gifts.
 Try this old trick: make yourself a "fancy" non-alcoholic option, like 0-sugar sparkling water with floating cranberries, diet ginger ale with a lemon wedge, or a flavored seltzer with a sprig of fresh herbs.
 This technique puts a festive, icy, colorful drink in your hand.
 This does double duty: keeps that hand from snacking, and makes you feel a part of the toasts and merriment.
 Minus all that sugar.

-• Movement is your friend.
+Movement is your friend.
 Seek ways to move at every gathering!
 Stay standing and mingle instead of finding a chair right away.
-While the host is busy in the kitchen, volunteer to take the kids outside for a quick game of tag football or frisbee, even if you're just the 'coach' standing and clapping on the sidelines.
+While the host is busy in the kitchen, volunteer to take the kids outside for a quick game of tag football or frisbee, or make the effort to 'spectate' the backyard games by standing and clapping on the sidelines.
 After pie and coffee, suggest a stroll around the neighborhood to see your neighbors' light displays.
 All of these small efforts will allow for the things you decided to indulge in during the party.
 (Pro tip: Wear a step counter and see how it adds up!)

-• Pick your pleasures.
+Pick your pleasures.
 You don't have to have the wine, AND the cheese, AND the bread, AND the dessert at every gathering.
 Plan ahead!
 If your mother-in-law's pecan pie is the best you've ever tasted, decide before you go that her house will be the pie house – you'll skip rolls with dinner and drink only water so you have room for that once-a-year slice of heaven.
 If your friend's gathering a week later is where the good beer will be, commit to no desserts there so you can have that second pumpkin ale.
 Want to really level-up this trick?
 Plan for a brisk walk the morning of every holiday event, and have a low-carb or no-carb breakfast that day.
+You are effectively making space for what you truly love – this is a mindful, intentional way of eating.

 These tips and many more can get you through the holidays without putting on the pounds and losing control of your blood sugar.